EdithGlez/RShiny2Python/PART_4_Plotly-DataTable/README.md

 Plotly plots are widgets and Python Shiny comes with an additional library called `shinywidgets` to interact with them.

+_Note: This workshop is not focussing on creating Plotly plots, so all relevant code will be provided_

 ## Basic plotly plot

 ```python